 I don't think we realize how much we are conditioned to cover ourselves up in layers and layers of carefully chosen actions instead of genuine connection and being.
 I am still, almost 5 years later, shedding even more old conditioning.
 I continue to uncover the past teachings and present-day pressures I bought into that go completely against supporting my own humanity and that of others, that are against supporting life as it is.
 I now believe this is what wisdom traditions point to when they talk about Maya, or the illusion or evil of the material world vs. Spiritual Truth.
 It's the constant pretending, the feeling you are separate and have to grab, control, attack, defend, in order to survive.

 Tip: Start shedding your conditioning now, because the layers to your true Self are many.
 Unlearn.
 Let go of "fitting in," notice when you fall into habitual ways of thinking or acting.
 Start living from your heart, do what you want to do just because, practice radical acceptance.
 Let your Self express its Truth through your words and deeds.
 Be joyful.

-As you embark on your spiritual journey of being your Self, you will feel more light, wisdom, love, and inner peace welling up inside of you.
+As you embark on your spiritual journey of being your Self, you will feel more light.
+Wisdom, love, and inner peace will well up inside of you.
 Set yourSelf free.

 5. Release the past

 At the same time that I surrendered to the Flow of life and grew into my chanting and meditation practice, I also began to learn how to release traumatic memories and impressions from my past.
 I grew up in an abusive environment, and although therapy helped a bit after I was able to get far away from it, psychologically the wounding ran very deep.